 Net position represents the difference between assets and deferred outflows of resources, and liabilities and deferred inflows of resources.
-Net position related to net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowings used for the acquisition, construction, or improvement of those assets.
+Net position related to net investment in capital assets consists of capital assets, right-to-used leased assets, right-to-use subscription IT assets, net of accumulated depreciation and amortization, reduced by the outstanding balances of any borrowings used for the acquisition, construction, or improvement of those assets.
 Net position is reported as restricted when there are limitations imposed on its use either through the enabling legislation adopted by the District or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
 The District first applies restricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position is available.
-The government-wide financial statements report \$30,839,289 of restricted net position.
+The government-wide financial statements report \$34,822,917 of restricted net position.